 Step 3: Rest.
 Remove turkey breast from the air fryer to a plate or cutting board, cover with aluminum foil and allow to rest for at least 10 minutes before carving and serving.

 How long to cook turkey in an air fryer

-The exact length of time that you will need to cook turkey breast in the air fryer depends on a number of factors including how large and how thick the turkey breast is, and how powerful and efficient your air fryer model is.
+The exact length of time that you will need to cook turkey breast in the air fryer depends on a number of factors including how large and how thick the turkey breast is, and how powerful your air fryer model is.

 FAQs & Tips

 I would recommend cooking turkey portions in an air fryer (like turkey breast), as you would need a very large air fryer to cook a whole turkey (see below).